sigstore/sigstore-website/content/community.md

 title: Community
 date: 2021-07-09T15:26:36.522Z
 description: We’re a working partnership aligned by the values of open source and safer software.
-We continue to develop sigstore to make sure it’s for everyone.
+We continue to develop Sigstore to make sure it’s for everyone.
 sections:
   - ctaStyle: transparentCta
     showSupportedBy: false
     text: We’re a working partnership aligned by the values of open source and safer software.
-We continue to develop sigstore to make sure it’s for everyone.
+We continue to develop Sigstore to make sure it’s for everyone.
     header: Driven forward by community
     showStatsBanner: false
     bgColour: bg-orange-medium